chatox/crisis-readability/README.md

 If you use this data, please cite:

-Irina Temnikova, Carlos Castillo, Sarah Vieweg: "The Case for Readability of Crisis Communications in Social Media".
+Irina Temnikova, Carlos Castillo, Sarah Vieweg: [The Case for Readability of Crisis Communications in Social Media](http://chato.cl/papers/temnikova_vieweg_castillo_2015_readability_crisis_tweets_disaster_social_media.pdf).
 In Social Web for Diaster Management (SWDM), 18-22 May 2015.
 Florence, Italy.

 This data was annotated by crowdsourcing workers from platform Crowdflower.